Associate Professor of Political Science; Associate Chair

 - Data Science

-Maxwell Palmer is an Associate Professor in the Department of Political Science, the Director of Advanced Programs (BA/MA and the Honors Program), and a Civic Tech Fellow in the Faculty of Computing & Data Sciences, and a Faculty Fellow at the Initiative on Cities.
+Maxwell Palmer is an Associate Professor in the Department of Political Science, a Civic Tech Fellow in the Faculty of Computing & Data Sciences, and a Faculty Fellow at the Initiative on Cities.
 He joined the Department and Boston University in 2014, after receiving his Ph.D. in Political Science at Harvard University.
 He studies study American political institutions, including Congress, electoral institutions, and local political institutions, with a particularly focus on how institutional arrangements and rules impact representation and policy outcomes.
-Prof. Palmer also work as a consultant and expert witness on questions about voting rights, redistricting, and representation.
+Prof. Palmer also works as a consultant and expert witness on questions about voting rights, redistricting, and representation.